-The digital mental health research group is part of Orygen Digital, the digital division of youth mental health organisation, Orygen.
+The Centre for Youth Mental Health's digital mental health group is part of Orygen Digital, the digital division of youth mental health organisation, Orygen.
 Orygen Digital harnesses the latest tools and knowledge from clinical psychology, computer science, computational technology and user experience design to develop youth mental health solutions that work.

 Orygen Digital is dedicated to meaningfully and lastingly improving the lives of all young people with mental-ill health and their families.